arsepound/arsepound/doc/build-osx.md

     or

-        cd ~/buttcoin/src
+        cd ~/arsepound/src
-        cp buttcoind /usr/local/bin/
+        cp arsepoundd /usr/local/bin/
-        cp buttcoin-cli /usr/local/bin/
+        cp arsepound-cli /usr/local/bin/

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Buttcoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Arsepound Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet